The Barista's Guide to Milk Alternatives

 1) Soya Milk

 Although it’s popularity has waned in the face of more trendy alternatives, soya milk is probably still the most recognisable milk alternative on the market.
 From talking to baristas, I’ve come across really different opinions on soya as a product.
-Some find that more flavour-neutral soya milks work well with coffee, while others are put off by the tendency of it to split when heated.
+Some find that more flavour-neutral soy milk works well with coffee, while others are put off by the tendency of it to split when heated.

 I personally have not had great experiences with soya milk, particularly as it tends to curdle when you steam it.
 If you are presenting your coffees in a glass, this can pose a problem as the finished drink can look unappetising.